20 Types of Journals to Keep

 We believe you can’t imagine going on a trip without taking any photos.
 And where do these photos end up?
 Facebook?
 Instagram?
 Somewhere on the cloud?

-You know how in olden times (like 19th-century-old), people used to write travel memoirs as they didn’t have portable cameras to carry around?
-Don’t you think there’s something romantic in visiting a place and writing about the impressions it made on you?
-Like going camping in the woods with your loved one and preserving that memory in a travel journal?
+In the past, people used to write travel memoirs as they didn’t have portable cameras to carry around.
+And we think there’s something romantic in visiting a place and writing about the impressions it made on you.
+Like going for a hike in the mountains with your loved one and preserving that memory in a travel journal.
+Or maybe jotting down a promise you made to yourself while soaking up the sun and enjoying the European joy of doing nothing.

 Travel Journaling Benefits